Winter holidays are coming. The time to start making travel plans? Now.

 If you're not a New Yorker, maybe this is the year you go see those giant floats in person.
 The parade begins at 77th Street and Central Park West and makes its way to the flagship Macy's Herald Square on 34th Street.

-November and December places to go
+November places to go

 Vatican City serves as the headquarters for the Roman Catholic Church and also governs as its own country.

-While Thanksgiving and Christmas family gatherings tend to dominate November and December travel plans, these two months can make a superb time for a regular-type vacation.
+While Thanksgiving family gatherings tend to dominate November travel plans, the month can make a superb time for a regular-type vacation.

 In November, we'd like to suggest Rome.
 The capital of Italy is entering its off-season, so crowds will be down.
 The weather might be a bit chilly and damp but nothing a good coat can't handle.